 Returning to work safely following COVID-19 closures

 The Government’s roadmap for reopening business and society sets out when various sectors of business can reopen.
-Office workers should continue to work from home on a temporary basis.
+Office workers should continue to work from home where possible.
 Businesses and employees will need to follow detailed safety protocols when they reopen after COVID-19 closures.

 This document is a summary of the return to work safety protocol published by the HSA, the HSE, the Department of Health and the Department of Business, Enterprise and Innovation.
 The protocol describes the steps that employers and employees should take before a workplace reopens to make sure they can return to work safely.
 It also covers how businesses should operate after they reopen to reduce the spread of COVID-19 in the workplace.